pinobatch/hello-world/Xubuntu_setup.md

 Mozilla maintains a fork of the JPEG image encoder library libjpeg-turbo, called [MozJPEG].
 It improves the rate-distortion performance compared to libjpeg with trellis quantization and smarter progressive coding, reducing size by 5% at a given quality level.
-Images containing both black-on-white text or line art and photo elements fare even better thanks to [deringing] work by Kornel Lesiński.
+Images containing both photographic elements and black-on-white text or line art fare even better thanks to [deringing] work by Kornel Lesiński.

 The MozJPEG distribution includes counterparts to the `cjpeg`, `djpeg`, and `jpegtran` command-line tools included with libjpeg.